Squirtle-gpj/STCA-DSNN/README.md

 ## Getting started

 - Note that this version can only construct **fully-connected networks**.
 The following version will support convolutional structures.
+- First, you should add 'STCA-DSNN' and its subfolders to path and then run 'Experiment/MNIST/runMNIST.m' (you need to alter the  variable 'path' in this file to math your own path.).

 ### Folder organization

-- ***Experiments:*** Experiments completed in the paper (MNIST classification, instrument recognition, and unsegmented sound events detection).
+- ***Experiment:*** Experiments completed in the paper (MNIST classification, instrument recognition, and unsegmented sound events detection).

 - ***Algorithm:*** Algorithms for training and testing.